dfinity/awesome-internet-computer/README.md

 - [Omnic](https://github.com/rocklabs-io/omnic) - Cross-chain messaging protocol to connect EVM-compatible chains via the Internet Computer.
 - [Orally](https://github.com/orally-network/oracle) - Cross-chain oracle factory built on HTTPS Outcalls and Chain-key ECDSA.
 - [Terabethia](https://terabethia.ooo/) - Bridge and communication protocol between Ethereum and the Interner Computer.
+- [Bitfinity EVM](https://bitfinity.network) - An Ethereum Virtual Machine (EVM) implemented as a canister.
+- [IC-ETH-RPC](https://github.com/internet-computer-protocol/ic-eth-rpc) - A canister that offers the Ethereum JSON RPC API as an on-chain API.

 ## How it works / Deep dives